Steve Wiley, Author

 William Shakespeare, A Midsummer Night’s Dream, in A Midsummer Night’s Dream and Other Comedies, Ann Arbor, Michigan, Borders Classics, 2007.

-And of course Peter Pan, Alice in Wonderland, Cock o' the North, Wind in the Willows, and anyone else I forgot...
+And of course Peter Pan, Alice in Wonderland, Cock o' the North, Wind in the Willows, Hans Christian Andersen (especially for the wind), and anyone else I forgot...